Chapter 9: Q21. (page 593)

 All the tools & learning materials you need for study success - in one app.

-Solve each equation by completing the square.
+Solve the equation by using the Quadratic formula.
 Round to the nearest tenth if necessary.

 What do you think about this solution?